 Astringent oils

-Step Three: Fine Tune Your Blend
+Step Three: Fine-Tune Your Blend

 It might take a little trial and error to find the perfect blend for your skin.
 We recommend starting with small batches with just one or two oils.
-Below is my tried and true recipe to get you started.
+Below is a tried and true recipe to get you started.
 However, the combinations are almost endless.

 Nourishing Homemade Oil Cleanser Recipe